brunofreda/lvl-up/README.md

 # Things the full app would have

--The colors of all the widgets would be set relating them to the theme -Themes
+- Title logo
+- Store the data in your account, which would be synced with the webapp
+- The option to add multiple tasks page, making the corresponding abstraction from the MainTasksPage
+- Themes

 ## Getting Started